Skip to Main Content

 Referencing styles are sets of rules governing referencing practice.
 They prescribe the type, order and format of information in a reference.
 There are 3 main types of referencing style: in-text, footnote and endnote.
 Always check what referencing style is required by your department or assessment, as there may be local interpretations.

-Referencing ebooks
+Referencing eBooks

 Your Department Style : MLA